VitaliiMysko/LeadGenerator/README.md

 ## Key Features
 - **Modern, User-Friendly Interface**: The application features a simple, modern layout with intuitive functionality.
 - **Data Extraction**:
-  - **"Get" Button**: Automatically populates the following fields with information extracted from the page: "Name," "Surname," "Job Position," "Link," "Email," and "Company Name."
+  - **"Get" Button**: Automatically populates the following fields with information extracted from the page: "Name," "Surname," "Job Position," "Link," and "Company Name."
+  The Email field is not auto-filled by the extension; instead, it is manually entered by the user if desired.
+No automated collection of email addresses occurs.
-  - **"Copy" Button**: Saves the values of the populated fields to the clipboard in a format compatible with spreadsheet applications (e.g., Excel).
-Each data field will be copied to a separate cell in a single row for easy integration into your data sheets.
+  - **"Copy" Button**: Saves the values of the populated fields to the clipboard in a format compatible with spreadsheet applications.

 ## Data Fields